misakamikodo/misakamikodo/README.md

-This programer forget to write sth
+This programer forgets to write sth